High-fructose corn syrup: United States

-In the United States, HFCS was widely used in food manufacturing from the 1970s through the early 21st century, primarily as a replacement for sucrose because its sweetness was similar to sucrose, it improved manufacturing quality, was easier to use, and was cheaper.
+In the United States, HFCS has been widely used in food manufacturing since the 1970s, primarily as a replacement for sucrose because of its similar sweetness.
+HFCS improved manufacturing quality, was easier to use, and was cheaper.
 Domestic production of HFCS increased from 2.2 million tons in 1980 to a peak of 9.5 million tons in 1999.
 Although HFCS use is about the same as sucrose use in the United States, more than 90% of sweeteners used in global manufacturing is sucrose.

 Production of HFCS in the United States was 8.3 million tons in 2017.
 HFCS is easier to handle than granulated sucrose, although some sucrose is transported as solution.
 Unlike sucrose, HFCS cannot be hydrolyzed, but the free fructose in HFCS may produce hydroxymethylfurfural when stored at high temperatures; these differences are most prominent in acidic beverages.
 Soft drink makers such as Coca-Cola and Pepsi continue to use sugar in other nations but transitioned to HFCS for U.S. markets in 1980 before completely switching over in 1984.
 Large corporations, such as Archer Daniels Midland, lobby for the continuation of government corn subsidies.

 Consumption of HFCS in the U.S. has declined since it peaked at 37.5 lb per person in 1999.
 The average American consumed approximately 22.1 lb of HFCS in 2018, versus 40.3 lb of refined cane and beet sugar.
 This decrease in domestic consumption of HFCS resulted in a push in exporting of the product.
 In 2014, exports of HFCS were valued at $436 million, a decrease of 21% in one year, with Mexico receiving about 75% of the export volume.

-In 2010, the Corn Refiners Association petitioned the FDA to call HFCS "corn sugar", but the petition was denied.
+In 2010, the Corn Refiners Association petitioned the FDA to call HFCS "corn sugar," but the petition was denied.